It has been said that 99% of Japanese companies consist of Small-Medium sized Enterprises (SMEs).

 “Dividend” and “director’s compensation” are a major ways of profit distribution from a personal company to its shareholder/director.

 Since the dividend is the return of profit after tax (remaining profit on which corporate tax etc. is taxed), the burden of corporate tax will be heavy and the net return to shareholders will be less.

 Dividends received by shareholders are subject to personal income tax.
 Dividends from unlisted companies are taxed at a progressive rate as a comprehensive income.

 There is a system called “dividend credit” to ease double taxation of corporation tax and personal income tax, but the effect is limited because the tax credit is limited to only 10% (plus 2.8% for inhabitant tax) of dividend amount.

 So, dividends are less advantageous may of profit distribution from both of corporate and personal income tax perspective.

-In principle, salary paid to a director of the company (director’s compensation) is not tax deductible for corporation tax purpose.
+In principle, the salary paid to a director of the company (director’s compensation) is not tax-deductible for corporation tax purposes.

 So it is common practice to claim deduction applying the exception for the director’s compensation.

 The director’s compensation also provides tax benefits for personal income tax.